Mowbray Thomson: Military career

 Thomson was invalided to England, heavily wounded, and promoted to brevet-major.
 While convalescing in England, he wrote The Story of Cawnpore, a first-hand account of the siege, which was published in 1859.

-After returning to India, he was given a civilian post as political agent at Manipur, and later appointed Governor-General's agent for Wajid Ali Shah, the former King of Oudh.
-He retired in 1885, with the Army rank of major-general, and was promoted to full general in 1894.
+After returning to India, he was given a civilian post as Political Agent at Manipur and later appointed Agent to the Governor-General for Wajid Ali Shah, the former King of Oudh.
+He retired in 1885 with the army rank of major-general and was promoted to full general in 1894.

-Thomson died in Reading, England on February 25, 1917.
-The funeral service was held on February 28 in Saint Bartholomew's church, Reading and his body cremated at Golders Green Crematorium in London.
+Thomson died in Reading, Berkshire, England, on 25 February 1917.
+The funeral service was held on 28 February in Saint Bartholomew's Church, Reading, Berkshire, and his body was cremated at Golders Green Crematorium in London.

+Family

+Thomson married Mary Ironside Money (1835-1903) on November 26, 1859, in Calcutta, and the couple had five children.
+Mowbray Townshend Thomson, the eldest and only son, rose to the rank of Lieutenant-Colonel in the 4th Goorkha Rifles.

+Mowbray Thomson's younger sister, Elizabeth (Eliza) Thomson (1833–1907), married James Sant R.A., Queen Victoria's portrait painter.

+Memorial

+A brass plaque commemorating Gen. Sir Mowbray Thomson KCIE is located in the All Souls' Memorial Church in Kanpur, India (Protestant).